jingsenzhu/i2-sdf/DATA_CONVENTION.md

 Note that we follow **OpenCV camera coordinate system** (X right, Y downwards, Z into the image plane).

+### About Real Dataset

+Our real dataset comes from [Inria](https://repo-sam.inria.fr/fungraph/deep-indoor-relight/) and [Scalable-NISR](https://xchaowu.github.io/papers/scalable-nisr/), with estimated depth from MVS tools and manually-labeled light masks (2 living room scenes).
+All depths has an absolute scale without needs of shifting like MonoSDF.
+All camera calibrations and depths are provided by the authors of [Scalable-NISR](https://xchaowu.github.io/papers/scalable-nisr/).
+We thank them for providing the datasets.

+Normal is not provided in the real dataset, and we find it sufficient for plausible reconstruction without a normal supervision in these scenes.
+Of course, you can estimate normal using any methods if you want to enable normal supervision.

 ### About EXR format

 We suggest using OpenCV to load an `.exr` format `float32` image: